sepbx/hass-music-assistant/README.md

 - Restart Home Assistant.
 - Go to Configuration -> Integrations and click the big `+` button.
 - Look for Music Assistant and click to add it.
-- If Home Assistant does not show, refresh your brower (cache).
+- If Home Assistant does not show, refresh your browser (cache).
 - Follow the steps for initial configuration, like what players you want to use and music providers.
 - The Music Assistant integration is ready for use.
 - You can find the panel in the menu on the left for the rich user interface or use the default Home Assistant Media panel to quickly browse your music.